 Dominion Graduate Scholar

 The College of Sciences offers the Dominion Graduate Scholar appointment, a competitive award for newly admitted graduate students.
-In the Department of Computer Science, these Dominion Graduate Scholar awards carry a $9000 stipend for 12 months, which is supplemented by either a GRA or GTA.
+In the Department of Computer Science, these Dominion Graduate Scholar awards carry a $20,000 stipend for 12 months.
 These awards include full tuition exemption and require that students be enrolled in at least nine hours of graduate courses each semester and three graduate credits during the summer.
 The awards are made for a maximum of 2 years, but continuation for the second year will be contingent upon satisfactory performance in the graduate program during the first year.

 Modeling & Simulation Fellowship

 The Department of Computer Science receives funding from the Modeling & Simulation steering committee to support PhD students who are pursuing research related to Modeling & Simulation.
 These fellowships carry a $9000 stipend for 12 months, which is supplemented by either a GRA or GTA.
 These awards include full tuition exemption and require that students be enrolled in six hours of graduate courses each semester, including summer.
 The awards are made for a maximum of 3 years, but continuation for the second and third years will be contingent upon satisfactory performance in the graduate program during the previous years.

 Students who receive the M&S Fellowship are required to present their research at the annual Modeling & Simulation Capstone Conference and to complete the Modeling and Simulation Certificate in Computing and Informatics.